-• When freeze protection is activated- auxiliary boost mode
+Ambient temperature is cold- auxiliary boost mode

-If the freeze protection activates, the heat pump will stop operating and the auxiliary water heater, if installed, will operate instead.
+If this method of low ambient temperature operation is used the heat pump may not operate when the ambient temperature is below 5°C and the auxiliary water heater, if installed, will operate instead.
 The total storage tank capacity will be heated to 60°C during these periods.
-Heating of the water by the heat pump will occur when the freeze protection deactivates.
+Auxiliary boost will turn OFF and heat pump will start operating as normal when air temperature increases to 7°C or higher.

-Thermal cut out activated
+• Thermal cut out activated